JPDevelop/pyBits/README.md

 # pyBits

-## the pybits library is very small right now and has 5 functions right now:
+## the pybits library is very small but usefull and has 5 functions:

 1. readBitsFromFile